CodeJoyEducation/hummingbird-python/README.md

 ---

-### Code 1: Controlling rotation servos with microi:bit buttons
+### Code 1: Controlling rotation servos with micro:bit buttons

 What the code does:
 * When the program starts the rotation servos in servo ports 3 and 4 are stopped